Citrix Cloud

 Where do I obtain a copy of the latest Service Provider (SP) signing certificate?

 This certificate is provided by Citrix through the Citrix Cloud SAML metadata and is updated periodically during the advertisement phase of the SP signing certificate rotation.
-This occurs at least once a calendar year.
+This occurs at least once per calendar year.

 US, EU, and APS: https://saml.cloud.com/saml/metadata